 Acccording to Wikipedia: “John Anstey was a member of the Royal Land Commission from 1905 and as a result of this work, he was appointed to the Legislative Council on 22 January 1907 by the Liberal Government.
 At the end of his term on 21 January 1914, the Reform Government was in power and he was not reappointed.
 He won the Waitaki electorate in 1914, when he defeated Norton Francis of the Reform Party by 3070 votes to 2914.
 At the next general election in 1919, he was defeated by Reform’s John Bitchener.“

 Filling in some of the gaps, the earliest we find John Anstey in Timaru, New Zealand is in the 1881 Electoral Roll when he was a “clerk of Timaru“.
-In the same year he married Bessie Chamberlain and they had children:
+In the same year on 10 September he married Bessie Chamberlain and they had children:

 - John Thorne Anstey (b 1885 Timaru, was educated at the Pareora East and Adair schools and tutored privately.
-He married Helen Beatrice Besley (sister of Theresa Helena Besley who married a Chew Magna Anstey) in St Andrews Church, Timaru in 1907 and they had two children by 1918 (Helen Elizabeth Anstey (b 1911) and John William Trevor Anstey (b 1912)).
+He married Helen Beatrice Besley (sister of Theresa Helena Besley who married a Chew Magna Anstey) in St Andrews Church, Timaru in 1907 and they had two children (Helen Elizabeth Anstey (b 1911) and John William Trevor Anstey (b 1912)).
+Both of these children were baptised in December 1912 in Otipua by Rev. Martin Anstey.
 During conscription in New Zealand in World War One John Thorne Anstey was assigned ‘Classification C‘ (reservists with two children); he was examined by the Military Medical Board in Timaru in July 1918 and passed ‘Fit A’, which he appealed (at which time he was living at Broadmead, Kingsdown).
 We have no evidence that John was ever actually called up for service.
 John Thorne Anstey was living in Makikihi in 1940 and died in 1954, buried at Timaru Cemetery; his widow was also buried there in 1971);

-- Henry Norman Anstey (b 1889, was educated at the Pareora East and Adair schools and tutored privately.
+- Henry Norman Anstey (b 1890 Pareora, was educated at the Pareora East and Adair schools and tutored privately.
 In 1911 he bought 238 acres with a homestead in Otaio.
 He married Clara Wreford (died 1978 Albury, buried in Timaru Cemetery) in 1912 at St Mary’s Church, Timaru; described at that time as a “farmer of Kingsdown“.
 During New Zealand conscription in c1917, Henry was classified as a farmer living at St Andrews with one child (we have no evidence that he actually served during the war).
 In 1925 Henry was a farmer of 2 Nile Street, Timaru.
 He was living in Otipua in 1940, presumably having taken over the family farm.
 He died in 1966, buried in Timaru Cemetery.
-Henry Norman Anstey had at least four children, being Clara Noelline Anstey (b 1914); Henry Marten Anstey (b 1916); William Ian Anstey (b 1919, who was a Flight Lieutenant in the RAF during World War Two and was seriously injured in 1943); and Elizabeth Norma Anstey (b 1920));
+Henry Norman Anstey had at least four children, being Clara Noelline Anstey (b 1914); Henry Marten Anstey (b 1916); William Ian Anstey (b 1919, known as Ian, who was a Flight Lieutenant in the RAF during World War Two and was seriously injured in 1943 – around the same time in England he married Phyllis Elizabeth Lewis); and Elizabeth Norma Anstey (b 1920));

-- Florence May Anstey (b 1893, known as May, was living at 12 Craighead Street in Timaru in 1925.
+- Florence May Anstey (b 1894 Otipua, known as May, was living at 12 Craighead Street in Timaru in 1925.
 She never married and died in 1976 in Timaru, buried in Timaru Cemetery)

 - William Manley Anstey (b 1899 – see below)